MHaringa/insurancerating/docs/reference/autoplot.truncated_dist.md

-# Automatically create a ggplot for objects obtained from fit_truncated_dist()
+# Plot a fitted truncated severity distribution

-Creates a plot of the empirical cumulative distribution function (ECDF) of the observed truncated data together with the fitted truncated CDF.
+Creates a plot of the empirical cumulative distribution function (ECDF) of the observed truncated claim amounts together with the fitted truncated CDF.

 ## Usage